 - If you lived with your spouse at any time during the tax year:

-- You cannot claim the credit for the elderly or the disabled, and
+- You cannot claim the credit for older people or people with disabilities, and

 - You must include in income a greater percentage (up to 85%) of any social security or equivalent railroad retirement benefits you received.